RachanaDevi/parallel-change/Java/README.md

 - Price is a value object which has got the value in double
 - The reason why it is a value object is because the value of 2 Price objects are equal if their value is equal
 - Price provides a method to check if it is greater than 99
-- It provides a method to add another price which returns a new price
+- It provides a method to add another item which returns a new item

 ---